nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 :information_source: **Notes:**<br>

-* This block is used for detailing the relevant key information such as formatting, handling exceptional cases or explaining keywords used in the section.
+* This block is used for detailing information about formatting, handling exceptional cases or special keywords used in the corresponding section.
 </div>

 <div markdown="span" class="alert alert-primary">
 :bulb: **Tip:**
-This block is used to provide you extra details about the feature that provides further conveniences to you.
+This block is used to provide you extra details about the feature that will enable you to use it more effectively.
 </div>

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Caution:** This block is used to point out any dangerous actions that may result in the loss of data or the app crashing.
 </div>

 --------------------------------------------------------------------------------------------------------------------

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
-Your Computer's operating system (OS) needs to be Windows, macOS or Linux.
-Another point to note is the OS version you are using should still be supported by the respective companies.
+Your Computer's operating system (OS) needs to be Windows, macOS or Linux, and the OS version you are using should still be supported by the respective companies.
-   For more detailed Java installation instructions, please refer [here](https://docs.oracle.com/en/java/javase/11/install/preface.html#).
+   For more detailed Java installation instructions, please click [here](https://docs.oracle.com/en/java/javase/11/install/preface.html#).

 2. Download the latest `frienddex.jar` from [here](https://github.com/AY2021S2-CS2103T-W14-1/tp/releases).